lenderpanel

 Recently asked questions about conveyancing in Southsea

-Me and my partner are buying a flat in Southsea.
-It might be a silly question but how we can trust a lawyer?
-On the day of competition we have to send our life savings into their account.
+We are purchasing a flat in Southsea.
+I might seem paranoid but how we can trust a solicitor?
+On the day of competition we will need to put money into their account.
 What is the protection we have from them run away with our monies?

 Be assured that all money in a Solicitors client account is 100% safe, and even if your Solicitor ran off with it, the Law Society would reimburse you fully.